manasikattel/skin-lesion-cad/README.md

 # Deep Learning
+Take a look at `./skin_lesion_cad/training/models` to see the DL models implementations.
 ## Running Experiments

 1. Update corresponding config files `train_config.yaml`, `regNet.yaml` and `skin.yaml` in `skin_lesion_cad/configs/` folder.
 Don't forget to change the `hydra.job.name` to a unique name for each experiment.